Ethereum logo

 The goal of the EVM track is to be able to show that an EVM running on RISC-V correctly implements the EVM specification.

-To be considered a good candidate for verification, an implementation of the EVM must be performant and compilable on RISC-V zkVMs; for example, revm/Reth.
+To be considered a good candidate for verification, an implementation of the EVM must be performant and compilable to RISC-V zkVMs.
 Extractions from formal models of the EVM, if performant, can also be considered.

 Cryptography Track

-The goal of the Cryptography track is to verify the specification, proofs of security for the expected security parameters, and implementation of the cryptographic primitives and protocols used by zkVMs.
+The goal of the Cryptography track is to verify the specification, proofs of security for the expected security parameters, and implementation of the proof systems and other cryptographic primitives used by zkVMs.

 Format